Self-dual compact gauged baby skyrmions in a continuous medium: The restricted gauged baby Skyrme model in a magnetic medium

+respectively.
+We now observe that the third BPS equation (\ref{23}) has no explicit dependence on the functions $h(r)$ and $a(r)$, allowing it to be solved separately by adequately choosing the superpotential $\mathcal{W} (\chi)$.
+The kinklike solution obtained from Eq.(\ref{23}) defines the magnetic permeability $\Sigma(\chi) $ appearing explicitly in the BPS equation (\ref{21}).
+Consequently, once $\Sigma(\chi) $ is known, we proceed to solve the two self-dual equations (\ref{21}) and (\ref{22}).

-{ At this level, to define the model entirely, we observe that it is necessary to choose the functions $W(h)$ and $\mathcal{W}(\chi)$.
-Thus, for our analysis, we consider functions $W(h)$ already studied in other BPS Skyrme models (see, e.g., Refs. \cite{Adam_12, Casana_16, Casana_17, Casana_18}).
+At this level, to define the model entirely, we observe that it is necessary to choose the functions $W(h)$ and $\mathcal{W}(\chi)$.
+Thus, for our analysis, we may consider functions $W(h)$ already studied in other BPS Skyrme models (see, e.g., Refs. \cite{Adam_12, Casana_16, Casana_17, Casana_18}).
 For the function $\mathcal{W}(\chi)$ associated with the neutral scalar field $\chi $, we will consider the ones engendering kinklike solutions.
-Furthermore, such as in other Skyrme's models \cite{Adam_12, Casana_16, Casana_17}, we have verified that the BPS models here studied support compact and noncompact skyrmions, too.
-For a given superpotential $W(h)$, the type of skyrmion engendered is determined by analyzing how the fields approach their respective vacuum values.
-Then, for our purposes, we consider a superpotential $W(h)$ behaving near the vacuum as}
+Furthermore, such as in other Skyrme's models \cite{Adam_12, Casana_16, Casana_17}, we have verified that the our BPS model here studied support compact and noncompact skyrmions.
+Namely, by taking a given superpotential $W(h)$, the type of skyrmion engendered is determined by analyzing how the fields approach their respective vacuum values.
+For such a purpose, it is considered a superpotential $W(h)$ whose behavior is